This post is part of my Ray Bradbury Challenge. Click here to learn more!

 When the referee’s hands covered their clutched fists, they both nodded.
 “Go!”

-Henry squeezed, praying for time, and grunted when Branford crunched his hand.
+Henry squeezed, praying to be able to hold on long enough for his plan to work, and grunted when Branford crunched his hand.
 Pain sliced through his palm.
 Yes!
 Just hang on a little more.

 “Not bad, kid,” Branford growled.
 “But it’s not enough to prove to your mom you’re the man of house.”
 The Claw leaned closer.
 “That’ll be me from now on, whether you like it or not.”